|SiGN UP! join

 smoother.
 Without a specified end time

-day away and reminisce.
-Two hours is generally
+away and reminisce.
+Two hours is generally sufficient.
+Short, afternoon

-to a simpler menu (you will not have to feed these people a meal if
+menu (you will not have to feed these people a meal if they're

 the day of the party:

 tradition, wives’ tales, and the loose ends

 menu planned, streamers purchased, and invitations sent, a bridesmaid

 has only to pick out something lovely to wear and await the day when

 of celebrators.
 But despite many bridesmaids' secret wishes, come party